SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ## Authorization

-### Using Microsoft Graph for SharePoint Embedded

-SPE supports [access on behalf of a suer](https://learn.microsoft.com/en-us/graph/auth-v2-user?view=graph-rest-1.0&tabs=http) and also [access without a user](https://learn.microsoft.com/en-us/graph/auth-v2-service?view=graph-rest-1.0&tabs=http) via Microsoft Graph.
+SPE operations are exposed via Microsoft Graph.
+SPE supports [access on behalf of a user](https://learn.microsoft.com/en-us/graph/auth-v2-user?view=graph-rest-1.0&tabs=http) and also [access without a user](https://learn.microsoft.com/en-us/graph/auth-v2-service?view=graph-rest-1.0&tabs=http).

 > [!IMPORTANT]
-> Microsoft Graph permissions granted to your SPE application allows it to call the SharePoint Embedded endpoints.
-However, your application must be granted [permissions to a container type](#container-type-application-permissions) to effectively access containers of that type.
+> Microsoft Graph permissions granted to your SPE application allows it to call SPE endpoints.
+However, your application must be granted [permissions to a container type](#container-type-application-permissions) before it gets access to containers of that type.

-#### Access on behalf of a user
+### Access on behalf of a user

 SPE operations [on behalf of a user](https://learn.microsoft.com/en-us/graph/auth-v2-user?view=graph-rest-1.0&tabs=http) require the Microsoft Graph [`FileStorageContainer.Selected`](https://learn.microsoft.com/en-us/graph/permissions-reference#filestoragecontainerselected) delegated permission.
 This permission requires admin consent on the consuming tenant before any user from the tenant can consent to it.

 > [!IMPORTANT]
-> Using SharePoint Embedded on behalf of a user is the recommended approach.
+> Using SPE on behalf of a user is the recommended approach.
 This type of access enhances the security of your application.
 It also improves auditability of actions performed by your SPE application.

-#### Access without a user
+### Access without a user

 SPE operations [without a user](https://learn.microsoft.com/en-us/graph/auth-v2-service?view=graph-rest-1.0&tabs=http) require the Microsoft Graph [`FileStorageContainer.Selected`](https://learn.microsoft.com/en-us/graph/permissions-reference#filestoragecontainerselected) application permission.
 This permission requires admin consent on the consuming tenant.

 > [!NOTE]
 > An administrator on the consuming tenant must consent to your SPE application's request for permissions.
 Learn more [here](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/grant-admin-consent?pivots=portal).

-#### Container type registration
+### Container type registration

 While SPE is used exclusively via Microsoft Graph, there is one exception: registering a container type on a consuming tenant.